WebXtra: Lufkin ISD implements new smart tag system for school buses - NewsBreak

 Related

-ZAVALLA, Texas (KLTV/KTRE) - Zavalla city will be with more water complications for the second day this week after losing a pump from their well last night.
-According to a Zavalla city council member, they will be without water again soon.
-“The mayor has contacted the county judge, the emergency...
+ZAVALLA, Texas (KLTV/KTRE) - Officials in Zavalla say a pump which went down last night from the city’s water well has been repaired.
+Officials said the well should begin filling back up and residents should have water again soon.
+“The mayor has contacted the county judge, the emergency management...

 Crews continue working to restore water service in Zavalla